Beyond Random Augmentations: Pretraining with Hard Views: Related Work

 \subsection{Optimizing for Hard Views in SSL}

-Past work has shown that optimizing augmentation policies or views directly can be beneficial.
-Hence, the realm of learning task-specific augmentation policies based on data has seen quick development \cite{cubuk-cvpr19a, ho-icml19a, lin-iccv19a, zhang-iclr20a, hataya-eccv20a, hou-arxiv23a, muller-iccv21a}.
-However, these approaches do not include the random resize crop operation into their search spaces and thus, are limited in leveraging the geometric perspective to control view hardness.
-In contrast to learning hard augmentations, another family of approaches optimizes directly on the pixel level to control view hardness \cite{shi-icml22a, tamkin-iclr21a}.
-Other approaches leverage hard views in order to improve performance.
-Similar to us, \cite{kocyigit-wacv23} uses the current model state for selecting hard views in order to accelerate SSL pretraining.
-However, their approach requires controlling hyperparameters such as learning rate and augmentation magnitude, while predominantly training on a smaller version of ImageNet.
-In contrast, our work offers a more complete analysis of hard view pretraining, demonstrating the benefits without potential confounding factors such as hyperparameter adjustments.
-Moreover, focusing on performance rather than pretraining speedups, we employ higher budgets (longer pretraining, larger batch sizes) across the full ImageNet dataset and different architectures (ResNets and ViTs).
-In a similar vein, \cite{tian-neurips20a} leverages the view content for better performance.
-Under the lens of mutual information, they derive an objective to adversarially learn view generators for contrastive learning.
-While such methods can complement our approach, they are less easily integrated into existing discriminative pipelines due to the need for adversarial network training or do not use the current model state to control learning hardness.
+Due to its performance-improving benefits, the realm of learning task-specific augmentation policies based on data has seen quick development \citep{cubuk-cvpr19a, ho-icml19a, lin-iccv19a, zhang-iclr20a, hataya-eccv20a, hou-arxiv23a, muller-iccv21a}.
+However, these approaches do not include the random resize crop operation in their search spaces, limiting the control of view hardness.
+Similar to us, \cite{kocyigit-wacv23} uses the current model state for selecting hard views.
+However, their approach requires controlling learning hyperparameters, while mostly training on a smaller version of ImageNet and ResNets \citep{he-cvpr16a} only.
+We offer a more complete analysis of hard view pretraining, demonstrating the benefits without potential confounding factors such as hyperparameter adjustments.
+We also focus on performance rather than pretraining speedups and employ higher budgets (longer pretraining, larger batch sizes) on the full ImageNet dataset and both ResNets and ViTs \citep{dosovitskiy-iclr21a}).
+Other works utilize additional networks for view generation, such as \cite{tamkin-iclr21a, shi-icml22a, tian-neurips20a} (adversarial view generators), \cite{peng-cvpr22a} (localization network for semantic awareness), \cite{li-eccv24a} (pretrained generative models to enhance augmentation quality), and \cite{han2023constructive} (leveraging a pretrained GAN in a SimCLR-only setting).
+However, unlike \MethodAbbr{}, all these methods add non-trivial complexity to the training pipeline by requiring learning auxiliary and adversarial components or are often limited in their applicability across different SSL frameworks (e.g., by requiring negative view pairs).